-Our Clark School faculty and staff are regularly recognized through the school, from the university, across organizations, and by the nation for their exceptional service, research, teaching, and creativity.
+Our Clark School faculty, staff, and alumni are regularly recognized through the school, from the university, across organizations, and by the nation for their exceptional service, research, teaching, and creativity.

 Dr. Christopher Davis receiving the Clark School's Poole and Kent Teaching Award for Senior Faculty.Learn More